rowinf/recipebook/_posts/2020-04-07-enchiladas.md

 3. Put 1/4 cup of the beef or beans in the centre of each tortilla.
 Add 2 tablespoons shredded cheese.
 Roll up and place in baking pan.
 4. When all the enchiladas are in the baking pan, cover with the remaining sauce and cheese.
 Bake for 15-20 minutes.
 Remove from the oven and garnish with cilantro.

-> The Everything Easy Mexican Cookbook
+> The Everything Easy Mexican Cookbook: Includes Chipotle Salsa, Chicken Tortilla Soup, Chiles Rellenos, Baja-Style Crab, Pistachio-Coconut Flan...and Hundreds More!
+Paperback – 9 January 2015